thunkable/docs-thunkable-com/ios/components/voice/assistant.md

 #### Triggering the Assistant

-The Assistant can be triggered both by text input and by voice.
+The Assistant can be triggered both by voice or a text query.
+The result is a text `value` that you can convert to speech with a Text to Speech component

 ![](/assets/assistant-ios-fig-4.png)